Cleaning & Organizing

 Massage your back too

 Drop a few tennis balls into a long tube sock and tie the end shut.
-Now pretend the tube sock is a towel and move it across your back the way you would if you were drying off after a shower.
-Check out these other natural ways to relieve pain without medication.
+Now pretend the tube sock is a towel and move it across your back the way you would if you were drying off after a shower, just one of the natural ways to relieve pain without medication you can try.

 Make a mini toolbox

 Cut a slit in a tennis ball and squeeze it to widen the split.
-Toss in some nails, then stop squeezing the ball to close up up the toolbox.
+Toss in some nails, then stop squeezing the ball to close up the toolbox.
 Carry it with you around the house or in the yard and squeeze it any time you need a nail.
-Don’t miss these other 22 genius uses for items in your garage.
+Genius!
+Here are 22 more genius uses for items in your garage.

 Save your socks